10th anniversary of the People's Republic of China: 1 October Tiananmen Square parade

 According to Chinese media, the Tiananmen Square event gathered 700,000 people.
 At Tiananmen Square participants formed a human version of the national emblem of the People's Republic with the numerals '1949' and '1959' on the sides.
 A band of one thousand musicians with brass instruments and olive-green uniforms opened the event, playing The East is Red at 09.45.
 At this point Mao Zedong and Nikita Khrushchev entered the dias.
 Other dignitaries on the dias included Liu Shaoqi, Soong Ching-ling, Lin Biao, Zhu De, Dong Biwu, Deng Xiaoping and various international guests.

 The mayor of Peking, Peng Zhen, declared the ceremony open at 10.00.
 The national anthem was played and a delegation of 400 Young Pioneers presented a floral tribute at the People's Heroes Monument.

 After a speech by Defense Minister Lin Biao, a military parade began, followed by a parade of workers, peasants, students and athletes.

-International delegations at the main events in Peking
+International delegations at the main events in Beijing

 At the 30 September banquet, a number of international delegations assisted, representing communist and workers parties and governments.
-Names of head of delegation in brackets.

-Socialist Bloc

-There were eleven joint state-party delegations from the Socialist Bloc, representing;